the-admax/random-stuff/README.md

 it into condensed binary representation as 2 tables: one for the Morse sequences themselves, and other one for sequence lengths.
 The charactes in these tables are sorted by their ASCII-code (got with `ord` function), and written in sequence.
 The selection of particular character code is made with generated `if` operator.

+## LJPromo Dumper
+Time spent: ~3hr
+Status: working
+Dep: tornado-web

+One-time script used to gather the promoted livejournals for a specific interval.
+Consists of 2 parts: a script injected through browser console, and a tiny web-server that puts the data from incoming requests into SQLite database.